statiagov/gesmew/guides/content/developer/deployment/manual-ubuntu.md

 ```

 After `bundle install` has finished running on the server, Capistrano will now
 copy over the `config/database.yml` into the current path.
-In order for
+In inspection for
 Capistrano to deploy *and* run your migrations, you will need to ru` `cap
 deploy` and then `cap deploy:migrate`.
 Run those commands now.
 You should see
 the migrations run on the server.